 If you're using a handheld transceiver then there's no need for high power output or external antennas!
 When it comes to local comms why would you want anything more than what you can get with CB?

 1) Public service communication: Disaster communications, Organized events (organize a convoy!), Search & Rescue, Emergency response teams, and Government coordination.
-This is only possible under Part 95 as anyone can use GMRS without any type of government permission.
+This is only possible under Part 95 as anyone can use GMRS radio without any type of government permission.

 2) Radio control by hobbyists: Vehicle-mounted mobile stations operating under Part 95 can be used for model control.
-CB is not allowed to do this due to a lack of frequencies to use.
+CB radio is not allowed to do this due to a lack of frequencies to use.

 3) Radio control by ham operators: Ham radio operators have the option to operate within Part 97 on 2m/70cm, a band primarily designated for FM simplex operation but is also shared with GMRS repeaters.